Fosun International Reports Total Revenue of RMB 192.14 Billion and Industrial Operation Profit of RMB 4.9 Billion in 2024

-HONG KONG, April 1, 2025 /PRNewswire/ -- On 30 March 2025, Fosun International Limited (HKEX stock code: 00656) announced its annual results for the year 2024.
+HONG KONG and SHANGHAI, April 2, 2025 /PRNewswire/ -- On 30 March 2025, Fosun International Limited (HKEX stock code: 00656) announced its annual results for the year 2024.
 During the period, the Group's total revenue reached RMB192.14 billion.
 Its four core subsidiaries - Yuyuan, Fosun Pharma, Fosun Insurance Portugal, and Fosun Tourism Group - generated a total revenue of RMB134.65 billion, accounting for 70.1% of the Group's total revenue, supported by a solid asset base.

 In 2024, the Group's industrial operation profit reached RMB4.9 billion, demonstrating stable operational fundamentals.
 Excluding one-off effect, the profit attributable to owners of the parent amounted to RMB0.75 billion.